 Three years ago, the Gallaudet Athletics Department inducted Laurie Anderson Achin, ’03 (Women’s Volleyball), Sarah Burton Doleac, ’82 (Softball Coach), Kris Gould, ’87 (Athlete, Honorary Contributor), Dyan Kovacs, ’98 (Women’s Volleyball), Wayne Langbein, ’96 (Men’s Track and Field), Ronda Jo Miller, ’01 (Women’s Volleyball), Gregory Warren, ’82 (Men’s Cross Country).

 The cost to attend the Gallaudet Athletics Hall of Fame event is $50 per person.
-You can purchase tickets by completing this form (PDF).
+You can purchase tickets online here by filling out the form and adding $50 in the amount per ticket.
 For more information about this year's Hall of Fame event please contact Anna Hall in the GU Athletic Department at firstname.lastname@example.org.
 There are only 100 tickets available.